vinmaxx99/ds-algo/README.md

 Read the contributing.md and you can add yourself to the contributing.md in the list of contributers when you make a PR

+You may also make pull requests to this repository as it might get reviewed faster. https://github.com/Dark-Theme-Only/ds-algo

 Happy Hacking!!